Federal pipeline standards backed by top energy regulator after Colonial Pipeline hack - NewsBreak

 Turk told Latta he had not been involved in discussions over a potential closure of the line.

-The post Federal pipeline standards backed by top energy regulator after Colonial Pipeline hack appeared first on Ohio Capital Journal .
+The post Federal pipeline standards backed by top energy regulator after Colonial Pipeline hack appeared first on Minnesota Reformer .

 Comments / 0